Trader Agreement

 Funded phase ("Phase 2").
 Once activated, the trader receives a simulated funded account at the published starting balance for that tier.
 The eval-phase rules carry into the funded phase except as noted below:

 - The intraday trailing drawdown remains active until the trader takes their first milestone payout.
-After the first milestone payout is taken, the drawdown floor locks permanently at the starting balance and ceases to trail.
+After the first milestone payout is taken, the drawdown floor locks permanently at the starting balance plus $100 ($50,100 / $100,100 / $150,100 by tier) and ceases to trail (see Section 1.1.1).
+The lock fires exclusively on the first payout; no earlier condition advances the lock.
 This is the "lock-at-base" mechanic and is the defining structural difference between TradeSport's two-phase product and many competitor products.

 - The 40% consistency rule applies throughout the funded phase, with the same mechanic as the eval: no single trading day's net profit may exceed 40% of total net profit accumulated within the current scoring window.
 The consistency-rule scoring window resets to zero at each milestone payout (alongside the winning-day counter and additional-profit progress); after a payout, the trader begins a fresh consistency window for the next milestone.